mui/mui-x/docs/data/data-grid/components/columns-panel/columns-panel.md

 A button that opens the columns panel.

-Renders a [Button](/material-ui/react-button/) component or a custom button provided to `slots.baseButton`.

 ## Examples

 Below are some ways the Columns Panel component can be used.